The Mamquam River Access Society (MRAS) began in 2008 after rebuilding the

 Since 2008, we’ve enhanced the riverside trails and built safety railings, viewing

 platforms and access points.
 With our sister organization, the Squamish Paddling Club,

-we hosted two Mamquam River Whitewater Festivals and one Nationals Junior Slalom
+we hosted a few Mamquam River Whitewater Festivals and one Nationals Junior Slalom

 In 2011, MRAS applied for and received an Olympic Legacy Grant of $25,000.00 to